-In the development of this Action Plan, Council reviewed the current provision of off-leash dog parks within the LGA and easily accessible neighbouring dog parks located within 3km from the LGA boundary to identify gaps in provision.
+In the development of this Action Plan, Council reviewed the current provision of off-leash dog parks within the local government area and easily accessible neighbouring dog parks located within 3km from the local government area boundary to identify gaps in provision.
 The gap analysis identified two undersupplied areas; Belmore/ Kingsgrove (south-east) and Picnic Point/ Padstow Heights (south-west).